-Once you first become eligible for Medicare insurance coverage at age 65, you can then enroll in original Medicare.
+Once you become eligible for Medicare coverage at age 65, you can enroll in original Medicare.
 You will then have an initial Medigap open enrollment period for six months after the effective date of your Medicare Part B.

 During the Medigap open enrollment period, a Medicare insurance company cannot refuse to sell Medigap policies to beneficiaries who purchase them within the open enrollment period.

-During the initial open enrollment period, you will generally enjoy more plan options and better rates.
-Once the initial open enrollment period ends, you might not be able to purchase Medigap insurance based on a current or past health condition.
+You will enjoy more plan options and better rates during the initial open enrollment period.
+However, once the initial open enrollment period ends, you might not be able to purchase Medigap insurance based on a current or past health condition.
 If you can buy a plan after the open enrollment period, its pricing might be more expensive.

 It is important to note that the annual election period for Medicare Part D and Medicare Advantage plans does not apply to Medicare supplement plans in Missouri.
-Part D plans and Medicare Advantage plans have an annual election period running from Oct.
+Part D and Medicare Advantage plans have an annual election period from Oct.
 15 to Dec.
 7 each year, but it does not apply to Medigap plans.
-A licensed insurance agent can help you to compare the coverage offered by different Medigap insurance plans and their pricing to help you make the best choice for you.
+A licensed insurance agent can help you compare the coverage offered by different Medigap insurance plans and their pricing to help you make the best choice.

 What is the Medigap Anniversary Rule in Missouri?

 In Missouri, the Missouri Medicare Supplement Anniversary Guaranteed Issue Rule allows you the option to renew your existing Medigap plan with the same company or to change to a new plan or company.
-You can switch insurance companies during the 30 days before or after the anniversary date of your Medigap plan.
+In addition, you can switch insurance companies during the 30 days before or after the anniversary date of your Medigap plan.

 If you change to a new company but keep the same plan, you cannot be denied coverage and will not have to go through a six-month waiting period.
-But if you change Medigap plans you will most likely have to go through a underwriting process before getting approved.
+But if you change Medigap plans, you will likely undergo an underwriting process before getting approved.

 Can I be denied Medigap coverage?

-If you apply for a Medigap insurance plan during the initial open enrollment period, you cannot be denied coverage.
-However, if you apply to change your plan to a more comprehensive plan during the annual period around your anniversary date, you could be denied coverage if you do not pass the underwriting process.
+You cannot be denied coverage if you apply for a Medigap insurance plan during the initial open enrollment period.
+However, suppose you want to change your plan to a more comprehensive plan during the annual period around your anniversary date.
+In that case, you could be denied coverage if you do not pass the underwriting process.

 Ready to Learn More?